 Treat clinical mastitis as you would a cow being milked TAD.
 Antibiotic treatments with 12 hr treatment intervals should be avoided.
 Consult your veterinarian for drugs more suited to OAD, including 48 hour treatments.

 If a product is not registered for OAD milking, use the number of milkings recommended for TAD.
-For example, if 48 hours & 4 milkings recommended on TAD, then use 4 milkings, or 96 hours, on OAD; that is, the withholding time on OAD will be twice as long as for TAD.
+For example, if 48 hours and four milkings recommended on TAD, then use four milkings, or 96 hours, on OAD; that is, the withholding time on OAD will be twice as long as for TAD.
 Consult your veterinarian for drugs with shorter withholding periods.

 Seasonal herd management

-Milking OAD can bring some additional her management considerations.
+Milking OAD can bring some additional herd management considerations.